ogbreaks/OPL2_Tracker/README.md

 OPL2_Tracker aims to develop a simple and generic hardware music tracker that could be useful for DIY embedded OPL2 synth projects.

-Currently this is essentially a fork of a simple tracker coded by Linus Åkesson in 2007 and called hardware chip tracker 0.1.
+Currently this is essentially a fork of a simple tracker coded by Linus Åkesson in 2007 and called 'hardware chip tracker 0.1'.
 Although no repo exists to link to on GitHub to my knowledge.
-All initial code is freely available online and the code here is taken from the original code by Linus Åkesson.
+A code is freely available online and the code here is taken from the original code by Linus Åkesson.
 All rights to his code are retained by Linus.

 Please see <a href="https://www.linusakesson.net/index.php">Linus' website</a> for further details on all the great work he has done.